Electronic Document Management: Is it worth investing in it?

 While it may seem obvious in general terms that a managed document environment would provide significant benefits, justification in clear-cut financial and competitive terms is less clear.
 The information below provides a road map for clarifying the ROI process for a Document Management System.

-In the past, when IT professionals and executive leaders discussed the ROI of a technology investment, they were primarily thinking of financial benefits.
+In the past, when IT professionals and executive leaders discussed the ROI of technology investment, they were primarily thinking of financial benefits.
 Today, business and technology leaders need to take into account the non-financial benefits of IT investments such as how document management will facilitate the achievement of broader corporate goals.

 The Case for Document Management